njflabs/evenflow/README.md

 evenflow javafx browser and android app rely heavily onthe JSI_ javascript inerface files to interact with the WebViews, etc.<br><br>- <strong>User Interface:</strong><br>
 Rendering of the user interface mostly relies on simple html and javascript, json.<br>
-The main index.php file uses ajax requests to include the html/tplates files according to the pid variable passed in the URL.<br>The corresponding javascript file is also included.
+The main index.html file uses ajax requests to include the html/tplates files according to the pid variable passed in the URL.<br>The corresponding javascript file is also included.
 These functions are found in x_booter.js<br>The search and nav bar are found in index_nav.html.<br>
 The UI is not currently using any 3rd party JS frameowrks.<br>Trying to keep it